jtdaugherty/brick/docs/guide.rst

 Some terminal emulators support "bracketed paste" support.
 This feature enables OS-level paste operations to send the pasted content as a single chunk of data and bypass the usual input processing that the application does.
-This enales more secure handling of pasted data since the application can detect that a pasted occurred and avoid processing the pasted data as ordinary keyboard input.
+This enables more secure handling of pasted data since the application can detect that a paste occurred and avoid processing the pasted data as ordinary keyboard input.
 For more information, see `bracketed paste mode`_.